Skip to Content

 7. Lisbon, Portugal

-Often overlooked by its sassy neighbour Spain, Portugal is another beacon of light for the LGBTQ community.
+Often overlooked by its sassy neighbor Spain, Portugal is another beacon of light for the LGBTQ community.
 Despite the strong influence of the Catholic Church, the queer community of Portugal is widely embraced in society and are afforded almost all the same rights as their straight counterparts.

 We spent a day with a group exploring the city, learning about the gay history of Lisbon.
-We learnt about central figures on the scene who spearheaded the LGBTQ rights movement and transformed Lisbon into the open and accepting city that it is today.
+We learned about central figures on the scene who spearheaded the LGBTQ rights movement and transformed Lisbon into the open and accepting city that it is today.

 For great weather and a fun gay scene, head to Lisbon